vypivshiy/tinytg/README.md

 Telegram bot api is one of the popular and simple solutions as an interface for automating various tasks.

-**This project is not intended to solve all use cases that can be achieved with aiogram, telegrinder, pyTelegramBotAPI and other telegram bot api wrappers.**
+**This project is not intended to solve all use cases that can be achieved with aiogram, telegrinder, pyTelegramBotAPI and other telegram bot api wrappers and frameworks.**

 **The intent is to provide a lightweight tool that simplifies some of the most common use cases for developers.**

 # Features

+- ZERO dependencies
+- python 3.8+ support
 - Module size have ~300 lines of code
-- ZERO dependencies
-- http request logic by [thttp](https://github.com/sesh/thttp) (standard urllib wrapper)
+- http request provided by [thttp](https://github.com/sesh/thttp) (standard urllib wrapper)
+- minimal shortcuts:
   - Sending/Reply messages
   - Sending a document, photo, audio, video, voice files
+- rules (filters) for handling message events
 - handle message events by decorator
 - Primitive .env file reader